arrowtype/vertical-metrics/README.md

 Based on testing, how can we describe the effects of each set of metrics?

+In the OpenType spec for the [hhea table](https://learn.microsoft.com/en-us/typography/opentype/spec/hhea), it says:

+> The ascender, descender and linegap values in [the hhea] table are Apple specific; see [Apple's specification](https://developer.apple.com/fonts/TrueType-Reference-Manual/RM06/Chap6hhea.html) for details regarding Apple platforms.
+The sTypoAscender, sTypoDescender and sTypoLineGap fields in the OS/2 table are used on the Windows platform, and are recommended for new text-layout implementations.”

+The Apple `hhea` documentation is not much more specific:

+- ascent:	Distance from baseline of highest ascender
+- descent: Distance from baseline of lowest descender
+- lineGap: typographic line gap

+So, let’s go deeper and see what values actually affect which apps, and how.

 ### `hhea` metrics

-In the OpenType spec for the `hhea` table, it says: “The ascender, descender and linegap values in [the hhea] table are Apple specific; see [Apple's specification](https://developer.apple.com/fonts/TrueType-Reference-Manual/RM06/Chap6hhea.html) for details regarding Apple platforms.
-The sTypoAscender, sTypoDescender and sTypoLineGap fields in the OS/2 table are used on the Windows platform, and are recommended for new text-layout implementations.”

 Generally, these set the top and bottom of lines in:
 - Chrome on Mac